 - On the left-hand Contents nav bar, you can quickly move to the relevant section (chapter) in your eBook, by clicking on the relevant thumbnail.

 - On the right-hand Text Properties nav bar, you can choose different formatting elements to use in your eBook.

 NOTE: Depending on the element you choose, the following message will display at the bottom of the Text Properties area: “Tables, Separator, Footnotes, Inline Images and Lists cannot be edited or formatted in Kindle Create yet.”

 If there are any errors with any of the above, they will need to be fixed in your Word file, and you will then need to upload the file to Kindle Create again.

-#13 – When you’re satisfied with the look of your eBook, you can publish it.
-This does not publish your eBook to Kindle Direct Publishing, but creates the .kpf file and you can upload that file to KDP, instead of your Word file.
+- When you're satisfied with the look of your eBook, you can publish it.
+This does not publish your eBook to Kindle Direct Publishing, but creates the .kpf file and you can upload that file to Kindle Direct Publishing, instead of your Word file.

-#2 – Prepare to self-publish your book on KDP
+2. Prepare to self-publish your book on Amazon KDP

 Here is the information you will need to self-publish your eBook on Amazon KDP:

-#2 – Book title and subtitle (if you have a sub-title)
+- Book title and subtitle (if you have a subtitle)